cjmcnamee/Sprint-Challenge--JavaScript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. Describe the biggest difference between `.forEach` & `.map`.
+  The biggest difference between `.forEach` & `.map` is that `.forEach` doesn't return anything inside the scope, it just invokes each array element while `.map` does the same thing but it'll return a new array.

 2. What is the difference between a function and a method?
+  The difference between function and method is that a function is its own thing while a method is an internal thing that's part of a class.

 3. What is closure?
+  A closure is the act of a function referring to something in the global scope inside of it's local scope.

 4. Describe the four rules of the 'this' keyword.

+  * Implicit Binding - 'this' references the object when you invoke it.
+  * Explicit Binding - 'this' references the first argument inside the function.
+  * 'new' Binding - 'this' references 'new' when it creates a new object.
+  * Window Binding - 'this' is refered to the window/console object in a global scope"

 5. Why do we need super() in an extended class?
+  We need super() because its what we use to callback to the parent class.

 ## Project Set up